 The class teacher is the first point of contact to discuss your child's needs.
-In addition if you have concerns then you may also wish to speak to the Special Educational Needs Coordinator (SENCO) Miss Lindop, the Assistant SENCO Mrs Phillips or the Head of School Mr Muller or Mrs Lupton.
+In addition if you have concerns then you may also wish to speak to the Special Educational Needs Coordinator (SENCO) Miss Lindop, the Assistant SENCO Mrs Phillips or the Head teacher: Dr Muller or Mrs Lupton.